123 Apple Ln.

 HVAC Split Systems

-Central heat and air-conditioning are provided by a single split-system, consisting of a 31 year-old furnace with an evaporator coil that is located in the attic.
+Central heat and air-conditioning are provided by dual systems, consisting of two 21 year-old furnaces with evaporator coils that are located in the attic, and two 21 year-old condensing coils that are located in the back yard.

 Informational